-IN WITNESS WHEREOF, I, France Albert René, President of the Republic of Seychelles, have signed and sealed these presents at Victoria, Mahé, Seychelles on this twenty-fourth day of June in the year One Thousand Nine Hundred and Ninety-eight.
+IN WITNESS WHEREOF, I, France Albert René, President of the Republic of Seychelles, have signed and sealed these presents at Victoria, Mahé, Seychelles on this twenty famille day of 4..... in the year One

+Thousand Nine Hundred and Ninety-eight.